The Canadian Geographer / Le Géographe canadien

 For editorial purposes, submissions are classified as Human Geography, Physical Geography, or Geographic Information Science and are published in English or French.

 Research articles report original and previously unpublished research or a development of a theory or technique that significantly extends knowledge within geography.
 Research articles must be accompanied by an abstract in either English or French.
-Research articles are refereed and may vary in length from 5,000 to a maximum of 7,500 words, including the abstract, all text, references, tables, and illustrations.
+Research articles are refereed and may vary in length from 5,000 to a maximum of 7,500 words, including the abstract, all text, references, tables, and illustrations (maximum of 5 tables and/or figures).

 Review essays provide a critical synthesis of information on an important topic.
 Readers are invited to submit manuscripts that interpret and evaluate the underlying themes from a current body of related literature or that review critically one or a number of major works in ways that go beyond the normal book review.
 Review essays must be accompanied by an abstract in either English or French.
-Review essays are refereed and are limited to 5,000 words, including the abstract, all text, references, tables, and illustrations.
+Review essays are refereed and are limited to 5,000 words, including the abstract, all text, references, tables, and illustrations (maximum of 5 tables and/or figures).

 Dialogues are short articles that are published as pairs—normally in the same issue.
 The dialogue will consist of two opposing viewpoints about a topical issue relevant to geography.
 We encourage Dialogue authors to tackle issues that are provocative and ask someone they know who disagrees with them to counter.
 Dialogues may speak to issues as diverse as climate change, epistemology, sexuality, immigration, politics, environmental degradation, etc. Dialogues must be accompanied by an abstract in either English or French.
-Dialogues should be 2000-3000 words in length, including the abstract, all text, references, tables, and illustrations.
+Dialogues should be 2000-3000 words in length, including the abstract, all text, references, tables, and illustrations (maximum of 5 tables and/or figures).
 Dialogue articles are refereed.

 Viewpoints are short articles that offer a particular perspective on a geographical problem or issue.
 They can be provocative but may also provide unique outlooks on a range of issues.
 They must be referenced and will be refereed.
 Viewpoints must be accompanied by an abstract in either English or French.
-Viewpoints should be 2000-3000 words in length, including the abstract, all text, references, tables, and illustrations.
+Viewpoints should be 2000-3000 words in length, including the abstract, all text, references, tables, and illustrations (maximum of 5 tables and/or figures).

 Book Reviews are normally commissioned by the book review editor for individual books of importance to our readership.
 They are not peer-reviewed.
 Book reviews may not exceed 750 words in length.
 Readers willing to undertake reviews of books on specific subject areas are invited to contact the book review editor.
 Unsolicited reviews may be accepted for publication, subject to the discretion of the editor.
 All book reviews are now published online and do not appear in the print version of the journal.